fadupros-amd/hunter-scripts/tensorflow-build/README .md

 # Build TENSORFLOW (v2.18)
 ## Prerequisites / Target
 - Cray-Python v3.11.7
-- ROCm 6.2.2
+- ROCm 6.2.2 (default on Hunter)
 - Disk usage  : 25GB

-## Proxy
+## http Proxy for Bazel
-- Bazel build infrastructure is implemented for Tensorflow framework.
-Unfortunatelly, the Socks5 proxy protocol available on Hunter is not supported.
-A specific setup is required to build tensorflow on the target compute node of Hunter.
-This is based on squid to setup the required proxy.
+- Tensorflow uses the Bazel build and test infrastructure.
+However, the Socks5 proxy protocol available on Hunter is not supported.
+Therefore, a special configuration using Squid is required to build Tensorflow on the Hunter Compute node and establish the necessary proxy.

-### Hunter - Login Node
+### On Hunter login node

 Submit a job to get a node (using local scratch in this exemple):
 ``` bash